ZaraSdt7/auto-self-healing-nestjs/README.md

 Run your app and hit http://localhost:3000/status to see it in action!

 ## 🔍 What Happens Under the Hood?
-1.On Startup: Initializes AI analyzers, syncs with GitHub, and starts monitoring.
+1.On Startup: Initializes AI analyzers, syncs with GitHub, and starts monitoring.پ

 2.Every 5 Minutes: Runs health checks and logs performance metrics.

 3.When Issues Arise: Detects errors, predicts potential failures, and applies fixes or rolls back as needed.

 4.Check your logs for real-time updates:

 ```bash